DenysDovzhenko/crosses-zeros/README.md

 # crosses-zeros
-My own game about crosses-zeros by php on the site.
+My own game about crosses-zeros by PHP on the site. index.php - home page, that leads user to other parts of the game.